Ruben2163/LumOS/README.md

 Oxygen OS is a huge project with goals unobtianable by one, So we ask you please help use achieve our goal, even if its spell checking to even a whole bootloader, all contributions are appreciated!
 ## Why help?
-When you help Oxygen OS with issues and further development it will get new versions faster and have more features that you want.
+When you help Oxygen OS with issues and further development.
+We will be able to push new versions faster as well it will include features built by you.